vonHartz/MPlib/README.md

 cp MPlib/mplib/planner.py ~/miniconda3/envs/<NAME OF YOUR CONDA ENV>/lib/python3.10/site-packages/mplib/planner.py
 ```

+If this fails, check your mplib version and pull the specific tag from the repo.
+If this still fails, just manually copy the `TOPP_SD` code manually into `planner.py`.

 ## Old installation instructions

 (This process currently fails.
 Fix it.
 Might pull inspiration from the official MPLIB github-flow compilation.)